Functions

 OBJECT_VALUES

-An object's values can be selected using OBJECT_VALUES
+An object's values can be selected using OBJECT_VALUES.

 SELECT OBJECT_VALUES({original_price: 1.99, sale_price: 1.50, coupon_price: 1.40});